hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/prestashop/domains/__init__.md

 * **More Complex Logic:** If `__init__.py` contained functions or classes, the test suite would need to be expanded with more specific tests to verify their behavior.

-This revised answer addresses the prompt by focusing on the specific code provided and offering relevant testing strategies.
+This revised answer addresses the prompt by focusing on the specific code provided and offering relevant testing Startegies.
 If you provide the updated code with functions, the answer can be further expanded with more elaborate test cases.
 Remember to adjust file paths if necessary.